khushi-2023/DocRoute-RT/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+All Rights Reserved © 2026 Khushi Goda

+This project is proprietary.
+No part of this project may be used, copied, modified, or distributed without explicit permission from the author.
 ---

 ## ⭐ Support